KhoiDOO/vitvqganvae/README.md

 For data preparation, please refer to [DATA.md](docs/md/DATA.md)

 ### 🐍 Python Environment & Conda
 This project is built upon [Accelerate](https://github.com/huggingface/accelerate) to easily perform single, multi-gpus, and multi-nodes training.
-To train a Residual Vector Quantization (RVQ) VAE on CelebA dataset, you can use the following command
+To train a Residual Vector Quantization (RVQ) VAE on the CelebA dataset, you can use the following command

 ```bash
 accelerate launch \